 Proud and confident, Okojo-san sees himself as a tough guy and everyone or everything he meets as a challenge to be won, and rather than being portrayed as a little furred human, he displays typical behaviour of weasels on occasion, like caching large piles of food.
 A male ferret named Tatchin and a few other stoats show up to play alongside the main character, making this one of the few works of media where mustelids are truly allowed to shine in the limelight.

-Although primarily in his white winter coat throughout the series, Okojo-san does have a summer and mid-phase coat.
-The word “okojo” means stoat in Japanese, and seeing one in ermine is regarded as a sign of luck.
-This may explain why so many stoats in Japanese media are primarily drawn in their winter coats.
+Although primarily in his white winter coat throughout the series, Okojo-san does have a summer and spring/autumn transition coat.
+The word “okojo” means stoat in Japanese, and seeing one in ermine is regarded as a sign of good luck, particularly the Japanese or Hondo stoat subspecies (Mustela erminea nippon).
+This may partly explain why so many stoats in Japanese media are primarily drawn in their winter coats.

 #2 Rommel (Japanese: ロンメル)

-Rommel is a powerful, deep-voiced, male stoat strategist who leads the 7th Panzer Division.
+Rommel is a powerful and deep-voiced strategist who leads the 7th Panzer Division.
 A tactical and forward planning leader, he is highly respected in the series.
-What is most interesting about his personality, is despite being a serious high ranking official, he is extremely permissive about being petted or held while in public view.
+What is perhaps most interesting about his personality, is despite being a serious high ranking official, he is extremely permissive about being petted or held while in public view.

-His name is likely in reference to the German general and military theorist Erwin Rommel (pun “Ermine” Rommel), who also commanded a 7th Panzer Division.
-Some feel it would have been more appropriate if Rommel had been a fox, in reference to Erwin Rommel’s nickname “Desert Fox”.
-We get it, but there are already a fair amount of foxes in animation.
-We are glad they decided to go with something different.
+His name is likely in reference to the German general and military theorist Erwin Rommel (pun: Ermine Rommel), who also commanded a 7th Panzer Division.
+Some felt it would have been more appropriate if Rommel had been a fox, in reference to Erwin Rommel’s nickname “Desert Fox”.
+We get it, but there are already a fair amount of foxes in animation, so we are glad they decided to go with something different.

 His semi-anthropomorphic anatomy is spot-on.
 He appears to always be in his ermine coat, and the creators did not neglect to include the iconic black-tipped tail of his species.
 His full character sheet.

 #3 Pantalaimon (Eurasian pine marten form)